mewza/fontymon/README.md

 Donations accepted via PayPal: subband@protonmail.com

 I am not rich monetarily (honest, and as of today yet at least, and if you somehow think that I got very rich from Winamp, how wrong you are, I actually paid with 25 years of suffering struggling for my life as a result of that misadventure) and would appreciate a donation of any amount you can afford if you feel like supporting me and this project, I spent my own money and time making this perfect for you!<br>
-Big THANK YOU from me if you decide to do so, but if not, enjoy using it anyway.
+Big THANK YOU from me if you decide to do so, and if not, enjoy using it anyway.